A whole-of-system approach

 - A national approach to data federation and analysis

-- Genomic workforce, education and ethics
+- Evaluation, policy and ethics

 Research is being carried out across all states and territories, coordinated through a central team based in Melbourne.
 Combining the findings from this research with health economic analyses, we will be able to develop policies to transform our health system.
 We are also investigating the ethical implications of delivering genomic medicine and providing an evaluation framework for genomic education programs across Australia.